Where to Stay in Budapest - A Local’s Neighborhood Guide

 Found across the river in Buda, this is a historic and architecturally gorgeous neighborhood that is far quieter than the 3 mentioned above.
 Parts are very touristy and it can be rather quiet at night, but is exceedingly atmospheric.

-The Buda Castle District sits on a hill rising above the river on the Buda side of the river.
+The Buda Castle District on the city's west side sits on a hill rising above the Danube.
 It’s perhaps the most picturesque part of the city, with narrow, winding cobblestone streets lined with pastel-colored baroque houses and hidden medieval arches.
+It’s also the part of the city I find has some of the best views, especially from the famous Fisherman’s Bastion.

+This is the city's most historic neighborhood and it is incredibly scenic.
+Home to some of the city's most iconic sights, like the Mattias Church, the Buda Castle, Rudas Baths, and Gellert Hill.
 There are also some curiosities for the more adventurous traveler: the hill atop which the district spreads is full of caves (this is why big tour buses are not allowed up to the top), and you can visit them with a guide or explore the Buda Labyrinth or the subterranean Hospital in the Rock.

 Milford Suites - Just below Castle Hill, but also a quick walk into downtown Pest, the rooms here are like little apartments with kitchens and seating areas.
 They’re fairly basic, but comfortable.
-It’s ideal for families.
+It’s ideal for families. $100 USD per night.

 Boutique Hotel Victoria Budapest - Sitting at the foot of the hill leading up to Buda Castle and directly beside the Danube River, the main reason to stay is the incredible river views out of each room’s huge windows.
 Waking up and going to sleep looking out over the river and Pest is just incredible.
-Rooms are spacious and pleasant, breakfast is good, and there’s a sauna as well.
+Rooms are spacious and pleasant, breakfast is good, and there’s a sauna as well. $150 USD per night.

 Baltazár Budapest - Baltazár Budapest is a family-run boutique hotel that combines bohemian chic with luxury.
-Located just a short walk from Buda Castle and Fisherman’s Bastion, it features individually designed rooms with contemporary and vintage decor.
+Located just a short walk from Buda Castle and Fisherman’s Bastion, it features individually designed rooms with contemporary and vintage decor. $175 USD per night.

-Hilton Budapest - The Hilton Budapest, situated right next to Fisherman’s Bastion, offers impressive views of the Danube and the city skyline, and the hotel combines modern amenities with historical surroundings, as it is built into a medieval Dominican monastery but has a distinctly 1970s architecture.
+Hilton Budapest - The Hilton Budapest, situated right next to Fisherman’s Bastion, offers impressive views of the Danube and the city skyline, and the hotel combines modern amenities with historical surroundings, as it is built into a medieval Dominican monastery but has a distinctly 1970s architecture. $175 USD per night.

 Pest-Buda Hotel - I find this boutique hotel charming, with its stylish rooms featuring exposed brick walls and vintage furnishings.
 Try the on-site bistro, which serves traditional Hungarian cuisine with a modern twist.
-The hotel’s intimate setting and personalized service make it a perfect choice for couples and families.
+The hotel’s intimate setting and personalized service make it a perfect choice for couples and families. $200 USD per night.

-See here for all Castle District options on Booking.com
+See here for more Castle District options

 Main sights